-4.89.
-Our School Child Protection Policy and Procedures (available on the website and on request from the school office) will apply during educational visits.
+4.91.
+Our School Child Protection Policy and Procedures (available on request from the school office) will apply during educational visits.
 The Group Leader will carry out the duties of the Designated Person or will name an appropriate adult supervisor to do so.
 Any incident amounting to an allegation or suspicion of abuse which occurs whilst on the educational visit will be dealt with appropriately at the time and will be reported to the Headteacher immediately on return.